 And those blueberries!
 Oh, the blueberries! the juicy blueberries give every bite a pop of flavor!

 - Look for bright colors.
 The skins should be taut and shiny.
-If the skins are dull, wrinkled and oozing juice, they aren’t good.
-Avoid soft, watery or moldy blueberries (obviously).
+If the skins are dull, wrinkled, and oozing juice, they aren’t good.
+Avoid soft, watery, or moldy blueberries (obviously).

 - Look at the bottom of the basket for bad berries and leaking juice.

 The method for this Fresh Blueberry Muffin Cake is simple.
 I place all the dry ingredients in a bowl and stirred to combine.
 Then I put all the wet ingredients in another bowl and stir to combine.
 Whisk this mixture until the egg is well beaten and evenly distributed.
-Add the wet into the dry and lightly stir until just combine.
+Add the wet into the dry and lightly stir until just combined.
 They’ll be lumps and that’s okay.
 Next, you’ll add your blueberries and fold to combine being careful not to break the berries.

 I use fresh or frozen blueberries in my recipes.
 Lucky for me my mom has blueberry bushes that usually produce tons of blueberries.
 When they’re not in season, I use frozen.
-If you’re using frozen, I suggest put them in the batter frozen, not thawed.
+If you’re using frozen, I suggest putting them in the batter frozen, not thawed.
 Thawed berries tend to bleed more into the cake.